 Removable media such as USB drives, external hard drives, and other portable storage devices can be a major risk for your organization.

-Employees should be aware of these risks and how quickly plugging one of these devices into a computer system can impact their organization.
-Employees should also be aware of protecting sensitive information when using removable media.
+Employees should be aware of how quickly plugging one of these devices into a computer system can impact security, and how to protect sensitive information when using removable media.

 Social engineering uses social interactions to manipulate someone into undesired actions.